Planning and Installing a Shower Pump

-Installing a shower pump is probably the single most important thing you can do to improve your showering experience.
+Installing shower pumps is probably the most common way people improve their showers performance.
 They really do boost the power you’ll get from your shower.
 You’re more likely to get a long and trouble-free life from your pump if you follow some simple rules when you’re planning it.

 The cold water header tank should be of at least 225 litres (50 gallons) capacity to maintain supply to the hot water cylinder and the shower pump.